 However, a high-fibre diet is usually advised.
 A high-fibre diet is generally considered a good thing for everyone anyway - whether you have diverticula or not.
 Adults should aim to eat between 18 and 30 grams of fibre per day.
-Fibre helps to make larger and softer stools and helps to prevent constipation.
-Also, a high-fibre diet may prevent further diverticula forming.
+Fibre helps to make larger and softer stools (faeces) and helps to prevent constipation.
+Also, a high-fibre diet may prevent further diverticula from forming.
 This may reduce the risk of developing problems in the future with diverticula, such as diverticulitis.
 See the next section for more details of a high-fibre diet.

 What is the treatment for diverticular disease?

 High-fibre diet, and possibly fibre supplements